 But it all changes in the eighth month.
 Sort of.
 It actually began to change at the summer solstice, back in June.
 That’s when your colony growth rate began to level off.
-Although hardly noticeable at first, the queen lays fewer and fewer eggs per day and the colony gradually shrinks as the weather warms into July and August.
+Although hardly noticeable at first, the queen lays fewer and fewer eggs per day as summer progresses.
+As a result, the colony gradually shrinks as the weather warms into July and August.

 Mite populations rise as bee populations fall